-The values and practices that Fortiv encompasses are rooted from a need to re-envision what responsibly made, up-cycled clothing can look like, how it can be made, and how it can become a means for play, experimentation, and connection.
+The values and processes that shape Fortiv come from my desire to re-envision what responsibly made clothing can look like, how it can be made, and how it can be a means for play, experimentation, and connection.

 I love the craft of making clothes and believe that great joy can be found by both the maker and wearer when a slower, handmade process is embraced.

 All of the fabrics I use are reclaimed from thrift shops, rag houses, vintage sellers and local manufacturers.
 With so much fabric already in existence, I wanted to create in a way that extends the life of these materials and reduces textile waste.
 I love the surprise of finding reclaimed materials and creating something special from what was once forgotten or left unused.

 I value a process that invites play and exploration into the making of each garment.
 By working with ever-changing materials, I'm able to continuously experiment, deciding on pattern placement, details and seam finishes as I go.

 I love to work in this way because it keeps the process fun and never stagnant.
 It also allows me to offer a range of possibilities for each style!

 made to order + one of a kind